 - The program is voluntary for all ESL students in good academic standing.

-- IEP instructors may discuss with students the possibility of entering the tutoring program and will make a formal recommendation through email to the student and IEP Director.
+- IEP instructors may discuss with students the possibility of entering the tutoring program and will make a formal recommendation through email to the student and Tutoring Program Coordinator.
 These students' applications will have priority if the availability of tutors is limited.
-If a student agrees with his/her instructor that having a tutor would be beneficial, the student should email the Director of the Intensive English Program with the information in the procedures section.
+If a student agrees with his/her instructor that having a tutor would be beneficial, the student should email the Tutoring Program Coordinator with the information in the procedures section.

-- Students may apply for tutoring services on their own simply by emailing the Director of the Intensive English Program with the information in the procedures section.
+- Students may apply for tutoring services on their own simply by emailing the Tutoring Program Coordinator with the information in the procedures section.

 - The number of hours/week a student may use tutoring services will be no more than three, but may further be limited by demand of other students and/or availability of tutors.

 - If students are taking courses outside the Intensive English Program and need tutoring in those courses, we encourage them use the process of getting a tutor for those courses through Academic Support Services.

 1. If you want to use the ESL tutoring services, email the Tutoring Program Coordinator, Ms Trista Rappert-McGetrick, with the following information: